 Mt.
-San Jacinto State Park offers 54 miles of hiking trails located within a 14,000 acre pristine wilderness, one of the last in California.
+San Jacinto State Park offers over 50 miles of hiking trails located within a 14,000 acre pristine wilderness, one of the last in California.
 All trails are accessed by exiting the Mountain Station and descending a concrete pathway to Long Valley.
 There you will find picnic tables, the ranger station, flush toilets and several easy trails.

 Long Valley Discovery Trail